sara-nl/clouddocs/wshop-uihe-part-A-2015-Dec-11.markdown

 * Give your virtual machine a name: **My First VM**.
 This name is also used as the host name of your machine.
 * Number of instances: **1**.
-* Select the *Cursus Template* (click once on it).
+* Select the *Course Template* (click once on it).
 Since this is your first template, there is only one item in the list.
 You will see the feedback below:
 ![select_template](images/select_template.png)
 * Click on the `Create` button at the bottom of the screen.
 * Refresh the VM status by clicking on the two arrows chasing each other next to "+" button.